Choose the research methodology best suited to your situation

 Quantitative research

 Quantitative research or quantitative study is a research methodology that focuses on researching data and statistics to determine trends and relationships between variables.
-It focuses on the use of tools such as statistical tests, surveys, questionnaires (open-ended and closed-ended), surveys and mathematical models to analyse data on a sample of individuals.
-Quantitative analysis is generally used to test hypotheses and theories and to predict future outcomes.
+It relies on the use of tools such as statistical tests, surveys, structured questionnaires (open-ended and closed-ended), and mathematical models to analyse data on a sample of individuals.

 Qualitative research